Airline Statistics 101 How Many Flights A Day (Updated 2023)

 With millions of people riding an airplane per day, the number of aircraft and airports is also commensurate.

-There are thousands of airplanes and airports worldwide, and they have varying sizes, carrying capacity, design, and amenities.
+There are thousands of airplanes and airports worldwide, and they have varying sizes, carrying capacities, designs, and amenities.
 There are so many airlines and airplane choices to choose from!

 LGBT Community and the Aviation Industry